end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 * The frontend is an AngularJS 1.x consuming the backend API
 * You run the project with an embedded tomcat via maven tasks (tomcat:run).
 No need to install Tomcat locally.
 * Mysql is included into vagrantbox so no need to install it locally.
-* Ansible is needed locally to provision Vagrantbox (it will disapear in a near future...)

 ## Installation